6 triangles matchstick puzzle

 This conclusion originates from pattern and requirement analysis for solving the problem.
 We would classify this conclusion as a part of solution requirement specification.
 Without going into details, we form this essential action requirement for solving the problem.
 Think over and try to defeat the logic.

-In next stage of analysis we would find this requirement to be not enough.
-But it is easier to proceed with a lightweight simple requirement than a more complex one.
+In the next stage of analysis we would find this requirement to be not enough.
+But it is easier to proceed with a lightweight, simple requirement than a more complex one.

-Problem analysis: Stage 2: defining the nature and movement of the first stick
+Problem analysis: Stage 2: defining the characteristics of the first stick to be moved

 When we move out the first stick,